-- Find more information about the 2016 FFM redetermination and re-enrollment process. - See the 2016 Redetermination and Re-enrollment Process for 2016 slides.
+- Find more information about the 2017 Marketplace redetermination and re-enrollment process. - See the Updates for Open Enrollment 2017 Annual Redetermination and Auto Re-enrollment slides.

 Encourage consumers to return to the Marketplace during the Open Enrollment period to update and confirm the information on their application is still accurate.
 Work with consumers to help them provide updated eligibility information, get an updated eligibility determination, and browse available plans to find the best options for their families.